boricua007/boricua007/README.md

-# 👋 Hi there, I'm Daisy Viruet-Allen
+# Hi there, I'm Daisy Viruet-Allen

 Welcome to my GitHub!
 I'm an **IT Software Developer** based in **Miami, FL**, passionate about building efficient, scalable, and user-friendly software solutions.
-I work at Miami-Dade County, where I contribute to innovative projects that make a difference.
+I currently work in local government where I contribute to innovative projects that make a difference.

 ## 💻 About Me